Suicide (1977 album): Reception

-Aftermath, influence and legacy
+In popular culture

 The album was influential in the development of many musical genres, including post-punk, synth-pop and industrial rock.
 Tony Fletcher wrote in All Hopped Up and Ready to Go: Music from the Streets of New York 1927–77 that it would "in its own way", become as influential as other acclaimed punk albums such as Horses, Ramones and Marquee Moon.
 In 2017, Henry Rollins, singer for Black Flag and Rollins Band, described "Frankie Teardrop" as "the single most intense song I've ever heard in my life".

 Songs from the album have been featured in various forms of media since the album's initial release.
 Director Rainer Werner Fassbinder contacted Red Star to get the rights for "Frankie Teardrop" for his film In a Year of 13 Moons.
 The song is featured during a party scene.
 "Cheree" was used by director Edo Bertoglio for his film Downtown 81, a film shot in the early 1980s but not completed until 1999.
+The song Rocket USA was used in the 2024 movie Civil War.